 Blueberries: Chilean fruit shipments have increased arrivals at US ports.
 Fruit availability has increased in both CA and on the east coast.
 Fruit is reported with good quality.
-Mexican volumes are light as many plants have gone dormant after recent rains and pest issues earlier in the season.
+Mexican volume crossings have increased and more fruit is available on the west coast than weeks prior.
+Good quality reported with this fruit as well.